jzaefferer/simple-history/README.md

     	// event handlers
     }

-When support is available, use `SimpleHistory.start` to notified whenever state changes:
+When support is available, use `SimpleHistory.start` to be notified whenever state changes:

     SimpleHistory.start(function(fragment) {
       // pass to router
     });

-That callback is called once immediately, then whenever a state change occurs (push or pop).
+That callback is called whenever a state change occurs (push or pop, not on replace).
+Its not called on page load, assuming the inital rendering is done on the server.
+If not, you have to implement it elsewhere.

 To trigger a state change manually, use the `pushState` and `replaceState` methods: